Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Numerical Results

 First, we vary $\nu=\eta_\infty=\eta_0 = 10^{-9},10^{-8},\dots,1.0~\text{m}^2/\text{s}$ in a constant viscosity Stokes problem to establish a baseline for comparison.
 The viscosity range leads to a pressure boundary layer depending on $\nu$ when using the projection scheme.
-This drawback is also present in the original method~\cite{Karniadakis1991}, and our extension to variable viscosities is not expected (or intended) to remedy it.
+This drawback is also present in the original method~\cite{Karniadakis1991}, and the extension to variable viscosities is not expected (or intended) to remedy it.
 The boundary layer thickness scales as $\mathcal{O}(\sqrt{\nu \Delta t})$, therefore the results here only show that the arising systems can be solved for a large range of parameters, while the resulting solutions might, in fact, be inaccurate.

-Tab.~\ref{tab:cavity_results_Newtonian} lists the iteration counts of the coupled solver with Cahouet--Chabard preconditioner~\eqref{eqn:schur_complement_cahouet_chabard}.
+Tab.~\ref{tab:cavity_results_Newtonian} lists the iteration counts of the coupled solver with Cahouet--Chabard preconditioner \previouslyrevised{as in Eqn.}~\eqref{eqn:schur_complement_cahouet_chabard}.
 Overall, we observe bounded and low iteration counts for all involved problems in the coupled solution scheme and the splitting method.
 At the two ends of the considered viscosity range the iteration counts are lower than in the middle.
 This is caused by the Schur complement approximation being slightly worse for the medium parameter range and the block inverses being approximated only.
 Using the present settings, a multigrid preconditioner is necessary for the penalty step~\eqref{eqn:penalty_step} to converge robustly, which is connected to the pressure boundary layer and related inaccurate velocity field.
-This step then also contributes significantly to the overall compute time.
-For lower viscosity or smaller time step sizes, the preconditioner can be significantly simplified to an element-wise inverse mass operator, which is the default choice for small viscosity $\nu$.
+This step then also contributes significantly to the overall compute time. \previouslyrevised{For lower viscosity or smaller time step sizes, the preconditioner can be significantly simplified, solving only an element-wise block-diagonal system of equations where the coefficients come from the mass operator.}

 Despite the restrictions on the test and solver setups mentioned above, one can appreciate an approximately 1.5--2$\times$ speed-up of the splitting scheme over the coupled approach.
 Furthermore, the linearized scheme can significantly improve the throughput depending on the problem at hand.
 The linearized versions of the coupled and splitting schemes deliver roughly 2--6$\times$ the throughput of their nonlinear counterparts, which of course depends on the linear and nonlinear solver settings and on the time step size chosen.